ByteDev/ByteDev.Testing/README.md

 ### Builders

-Builders for both directories and files.
+Builders to help create both directories and files quickly for testing purposes.

 ```csharp
 // Create a directory quickly on disk